smithlabcode/walt/README.md

 * QUAL (quality sequence read from fastq file)
 * NM-tag (number of mismatches)

 By default, WALT only outputs uniquely mapped reads.
 If -u or -a option is set, the ambiguous mapped or unmapped reads will be in the same SAM file with different FLAGs.
 The FLAG 0x100 will be set for ambiguous mapped reads, and the FLAG 0x4 will be set for unmapped reads.

-**MR Format**
+**The Mapped Read (MR) Format**

+This format retains less total information than is typically in a BAM file, but has all the information required for typical downstream DNA methylation analysis.
 * RNAME (chromosome name)
 * SPOS (start position, 0-based)
 * EPOS (end position, 0-based)